How foraminal narrowing can be worsened by participation in certain sports

 Here are a few examples of sports that can be linked to the occurrence of foraminal narrowing:

-In these sports (and many others) repeated motions like twisting and bending can methodically wear down the cartilage lining the joints of the spine.
+In these sports, repeated motions like twisting and bending can wear down the cartilage lining the joints of the spine.

 Why cartilage makes a difference

-Without cartilage to reduce friction, the joints can grind together and eventually produce bone spurs that jut into the foramen.
-Traumatic impacts can lead to herniated or ruptured intervertebral discs that can also protrude into the foramen and “pinch” the nerve roots running through them.
-When such an impingement occurs, it can cause disruptive symptoms.
+Without cartilage to reduce friction, the joints can grind together and eventually produce bone spurs that protrude into the foramen.
+Traumatic impacts can lead to herniated or ruptured discs that can also protrude into the foramen and compress the nerve roots running through them, causing disruptive symptoms.

 Treating your foraminal stenosis with Laser Spine Institute

 If you have foraminal narrowing and conservative treatments like pain medication and physical therapy haven’t provided you with satisfactory relief from your symptoms, contact Laser Spine Institute today.
 Our procedures offer a safer and effective alternative to traditional open spine surgery, as well as a lower risk of complication and a shorter recovery period.^